monzo/progression-framework/frameworks/engineering/devops.md

     content:
       - level: 1
         criteria:
+          - "Aware of the purpose of each of our AWS services"
-          - "Learns to write correct Node.js code, following guidance and training materials"
+          - "Learns to create and configure simple CI/CD jobs in TeamCity, following guidance and training materials"
-          - "Learns to write basic SQL queries and understands the structure of the database"
-          - "Fixes simple bugs"
+          - "Fixes simple issues with TeamCity builds"
+          - "Understands the purpose of each of our environments (dev, staging, mirror, prod) and can explain how changes get promoted between them"
+          - "Learns simple network security concepts"
+          - "Understands the benefits of docker and learns the basic commands and workflow of general docker use"
+        exampleCriteria:
+          - criteria: "Understands network infrastructure elements and how they connect together"
+            examples:
+              - "DMZ"
+              - "DNS"
+              - "Firewalls"
+              - "Load balancers"
+              - "Proxy servers"
+              - "Routers and switches"
+              - "Storage"
       - level: 2
         criteria:
-          - "Designs simple database tables"
-          - "Implements asynchronous messaging between services"
-          - "Deploys services to staging and production"
-          - "Deploys database changes to staging and production"
-          - "Fixes bugs involving a number of services and can investigate production issues"
-          - "Uses appropriate algorithms and data structures to solve problems"
-          - "Writes automated unit and acceptance tests"
-          - "Writes correct Node.js code following accepted best practices"
-          - "Able to write complex SQL statements following accepted best practices"
-          - "Can explain at a high level what each department does at Assetz and what business processes they support"
+          - "Can explain what each of the AWS services that we use does and understands how we have them configured"
+          - "Creates and configures simple jobs in TeamCity following accepted best practices"
+          - "Makes minor modifications to AWS services"
+          - "Assists more experienced engineers on the design and implementation of larger infrastructure changes"
+          - "Understands and can explain the TeamCity pipeline for each of our products"
+          - "Strong docker knowledge and understands how Assetz uses docker"
+          - "Understands the Assetz network infrastructure setup"
+          - "Applies network security knowledge to Assetz infrastructure with the help of others to make improvements"
       - level: 3
         criteria:
-          - "Uses appropriate design patterns"
+          - "Follows appropriate dev-ops best practices"
-          - "Designs new schemas comprising multiple tables"
-          - "Co-ordinates complex deployments and database migrations"
-          - "Implements distributed systems consisting of multiple interacting services"
-          - "Produces technical designs that include a consideration of scalability"
-          - "Debugs production issues"
-          - "Considers metrics when building a new system"
-          - "Writes highly readable Node.js code"
-          - "Writes efficient and performant SQL queries to solve complex problems"
           - "Champions some technologies/components, and produces technical documentation to facilitate the learning of colleagues"
-          - "Understands the full lifecycle-of-a-loan process"
+          - "Identifies obvious deficiencies in the processes and supports activities to improve them"
+          - "Proactively considers security implications of their work"
+          - "Understands the AWS services to a deeper level including ones that we do not use"
+          - "Debugs complex issues at speed"
+          - "Identifies and fixes security vulnerabilities"
+          - "Identifies and fixes performance issues with TeamCity builds and AWS services"
+          - "Implements solutions that are maintainable and scale reliably without intervention"
+          - "Explains all aspects of our use of the AWS platform to new engineers"
+          - "Explains all aspects of our CI/CD implementation to new engineers"
+          - "Understands the Assetz network infrastructure setup in detail and can explain it to others"
+          - "Applies network security knowledge to ensure Assetz infrastructure and services stay secure"
         exampleCriteria:
-          - criteria: "Mitigates race conditions and partial failure states in distributed systems"
+          - criteria: "Helps to maintain any docker images that Assetz uses"
             examples:
-              - "Uses locking where appropriate, writes code that is “self-healing” when dealing with distributed failure (e.g. data needs to be written in two or more services)"
-          - criteria: "Proactively considers security implications of their work"
-            examples:
-              - "Appropriately ties down internal access to resources they're working with (e.g. RPC blacklisting, BigQuery permissions)"
-              - "Evaluates security risks when contributing to proposals"
-              - "Highlights potential security issues when raising and reviewing pull requests - e.g. adding rate limiting in an API, or leaving a code comment to explain why we choose not to"
-              - "\"There's a risk here of X, Y but given Z, I think this is OK\""
-              - "Loops in Security when their squad is unsure about something by posting in #security-requests"
+              - "Bump node version"
+              - "Manage package versions"
+              - "Manage ECS contents and maintain container lists"
       - level: 4
         criteria:
-          - "Writes Node.js code and SQL that serves as a definitive example for new engineers"
-          - "Leads the refactoring of complex systems and deconstructing of monoliths"
-          - "Debugs complex production issues at speed"
-          - "Identifies and fixes security vulnerabilities"
-          - "Identifies and fixes performance bottlenecks in individual services"
-          - "Explains all aspects of the platform to new engineers"
-          - "Includes actionable dashboarding as part of a new system"
-          - "Implements services or libraries that require a deep level of domain knowledge"
-        exampleCriteria:
-          - criteria: "Makes contributions to library code or core services"
-            examples:
-              - "Bug fixes, small improvements; things that don’t result in a major change in the public API"
-          - criteria: "Builds systems that scale reliably without intervention"
-            examples:
-              - "Services can withstand a year’s worth of growth in load/user base without needing first aid"
-      - level: 5
-        criteria:
-          - "Builds systems that serve as definitive examples for new engineers"
+          - "Implements solutions that serve as definitive examples for new engineers"
-          - "Makes major contributions to library code or core services"
           - "Contributes to external technologies or libraries that we depend on"
-          - "Develops clear technical solutions from ambiguous requirements"
-          - "Uncovers and fixes tricky bugs that have previously evaded detection"
+          - "Uncovers and fixes tricky issues that have previously evaded detection"
-          - "Implements security improvements that impact multiple services"
           - "Implements performance improvements that impact multiple services"
-          - "Serves as a technical authority on a technology or an area of the codebase"
+          - "Serves as a technical authority on a TeamCity usage or a / multiple AWS services"
-          - "Reviews technical designs and pull requests for large complex projects"
           - "Creates major contributions to our documentation, and creates documents that provide guidelines and best practices to other engineers"
-          - "Works with technical and non-technical stakeholders to identify high-level requirements and turns them into discrete technical concerns"
-      - level: 6
-        criteria:
-          - "Makes major contributions to technologies and libraries that we depend on"
-          - "Makes improvements to the stability, performance or security of the entire platform"
-          - "Serves as a technical authority in the wider engineering community"
+          - "Facilitates technical decision making in complex and ambiguous situations"
+          - "Promotes architectural thinking and good engineering practices at scale"
+          - "Identifies and explores opportunities for service and business improvement"
+          - "Follows industry best practices to help ensure Assetz infrastructure is kept up to date with industry advancements and changing technologies where appropriate"
+          - "Looks beyond the immediate security concerns and owns our future infrastructure roadmap"
+          - "Suggests and implements improvements to the way that docker is used and is a point of knowledge for other engineers regarding docker"
   - name: "leadership"
     title: "👩‍💼 Leadership"
     content:
       - level: 3
         criteria:
           - "Onboards / mentors new engineers"
-        exampleCriteria:
-          - criteria: "Finds learning opportunities for others when reviewing their code and follows it up"
-            examples:
-              - "I think this code could be improved by doing X, let's pair on it and I'll talk through why X is good for this"
-      - level: 4
-        criteria:
           - "Contributes to maintaining the Assetz engineering culture in their team, helping new joiners"
           - "Gets buy-in on technical decision-making and proposed designs"
           - "Proactively involves other relevant engineers"